Set Your Channel Availability to Accept Work

 When you set yourself as Available for Mail + Tasks, you'll be routed:

-- Task items are only automatically routed once when you are logging (not coming back from an Away state.)
-You will need to select "Next" to receive additional Task items.
+Task items are only automatically routed to you when you log in (not coming back from an Away state.)
+You will need to select Next to receive additional Task items.

 If you've set yourself as Available for Voice, you'll be routed the next Customer reaching out over the phone, regardless of the other Channels you've made yourself available for.